MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     > [!NOTE]
     > Use the storage tier size slightly lower than the actual size as it may exceed the physical capacity of the pool.
 You can resize (extend) the tier later, by reviewing the details in the section [extending tiered volume](#Extending-tiered-volume).

-    Run the following command to create new volume using SSD tier and HDD tier:
+    Run the following cmdlet to create new volume using SSD tier and HDD tier:

     ```PowerShell
     New-Volume -StoragePoolFriendlyName DPMPool -FriendlyName DPMVol -FileSystem ReFS -StorageTierFriendlyNames SSDTier,HDDTier -StorageTierSizes 745GB,14TB